ueberdosis/tiptap/docs/src/docPages/guide/node-views/vue.md

 ## toc

 ## Introduction
-Using Vanilla JavaScript can feel complex if you are used to work in Vue.
+Using plain JavaScript can feel complex if you are used to work in Vue.
 Good news: You can use regular Vue components in your node views, too.
 There is just a little bit you need to know, but let’s go through this one by one.

 ## Render a Vue component
-Here is what you need to do to render Vue components inside your text editor:
+Here is what you need to do to render Vue components inside your editor:

 1. [Create a node extension](/guide/build-extensions)
 2. Create a Vue component